-The whitebait season for the West Coast of the South Island is 1 September to 14 November inclusive.
+The whitebait season for the West Coast of the South Island begins 5 am 1 September and closes at 9 pm 30 October (inclusive).
 The taking of whitebait at other times is prohibited.

 Fishing is only permitted between 5am and 8pm, or between 6am and 9pm during New Zealand Daylight Saving.